cloudmesh-community/fa18-516-29/chapter/HiveIntegrationwithSpark.md

 # Integration of Hive with Spark

 ## Introduction:
- The following section describes how to integrate Hive with Spark
+ The following section describes how to integrate Hive with Spark.

  | github: [:cloud:](https://github.com/cloudmesh-community/fa18-516-29/blob/master/project-paper/report.md)